 Is there a reason you must sit the UCAT in September or October?
 Unless you have a particularly compelling reason to do so, it is much better to prepare for the UCAT earlier in the summer, with your test appointment in July or August.
 There are a few obvious reasons to do so: the test is cheaper in the UK in July and August — £65, as compared to £80+ in September and October.
 It will also be much easier to get your choice of test appointments, since approximately two-thirds of all UCAT students take the test in September or October.
 If you take the UCAT late in the season, you will have a harder time getting an appropriate appointment, and it could be very difficult to change appointments.
 If you will be at school or university in September, then it would likely be preferable to sit the UCAT earlier in the summer in any case.

-What’s the best time of day for your test appointment?
+What’s the best time of day to book your test appointment?
 The options will range from early morning - as early as 8am — to late in the afternoon — as late as 3 or 4pm, depending on the test centre.
 Remember, your UCAT experience will be a very intense 2 hours of staring at a monitor (which in most cases will be only a few inches from your eyes), while working incredibly quickly through a wide range of question types and completing over 200 items, without a break.
 We at Kaplan strongly advise that you think through your past experiences of taking tests to decide on the best time of day for your UCAT appointment, so that you do not give yourself a disadvantage.
 In some cases, you might opt for a test centre that is slightly further away, just to get your preferred time.
 A common consideration is how the test appointment will fit in around meal times — for example, would you prefer to take the test right after breakfast, or before (or after) lunch?
 Some students would prefer an appointment first thing in the morning, but others (including many Kaplan teachers and writers) aren’t at our sharpest at 8am, so we would tend to go for a late morning or early afternoon appointment.
 If you are thinking of taking the test later in the afternoon, please reflect on how you will feel after lunch.
 Sometimes, this can be a time of tiredness or a general ‘slump’ in your attitude or motivation, which could be less than ideal for achieving peak performance (and top scores) on the UCAT.

 The bottom line: There are many factors that could impact your test performance, and you should take a few moments to consider these before booking your UCAT appointment.
 Also, be sure to allow sufficient time after your UCAT course to finish revising and practising for the UCAT.
 In most cases, you will likely find there is enough practice material to allow 3 to 4 weeks between your UCAT course and your test appointment.
 It is possible to prepare in a shorter amount of time, particularly if you can prep on a full-time basis (which might be possible in the summer).
 Remember, if you find that you’d like a little more time to finish prepping, you can always change your test appointment - there is no fee for changing your appointment if it’s within the same period (i.e. if you keep it in July or August); if you switch to the later period, then you only pay the difference.
 It’s essential that you take ownership of these factors, weigh any possible challenges and schedule your UCAT course and test appointment to your maximum advantage.